Share |

 Other than lap band surgery, the 3 most widely accepted procedures are Roux en Y gastric bypass surgery, gastric sleeve surgery and duodenal switch surgery (click the links for a thorough review of each).

 On the positive side, gastric sleeve surgery does not "rearrange" your digestive system like gastric bypass or duodenal switch surgery.
-Instead, it only reduces the size of your stomach.

 It also doesn't include placing a foreign object in your body as does the lap band.